awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 The check results in a control status of `NO_DATA` in the following cases:
 The multi\-Region trail is based in a different Region\.
 Security Hub can only generate findings in the Region where the trail is based\.
 The multi\-Region trail belongs to a different account\.
 Security Hub can only generate findings for the account that owns the trail\.
-For the alarm, the current account must either own the referenced Amazon SNS topic, or must have `listSubscription` access to the Amazon SNS topic\.
+For the alarm, the current account must either own the referenced Amazon SNS topic, or must get access to the Amazon SNS topic by calling `ListSubscriptionsByTopic`\.
 Otherwise Security Hub generates `WARNING` findings for the control\.

 ### Remediation<a name="cis-1.1-remediation"></a>